flpsnd/todo-tracker-monorepo-1760449121/README.md

 ## 🔐 Authentication

-Both apps use Better Auth with:
+All apps use Better Auth with:
 - Email/password authentication
 - Session management
 - Local-first data with cloud sync